ramp-eu/JS2SF/Contributing.md

 - If the commit message subject doesn’t say it all, one or more paragraphs of describing text should be added to the commit message.
 This should explain why the change is made and what it accomplishes.

-- When drafting a pull request, please feel free to add commits with corrections and merge from `main` when necessary.
+- When drafting a pull request, please feel free to add commits with corrections and merge from `master` when necessary.
 This provides a clear time line with changes and simplifies review.
 Do not, in general, rebase your commits.

-- Pull requests are merged to `main` using squash merge.
+- Pull requests are merged to `master` using squash merge.
 The “stream of consciousness” set of commits described in the previous point will be reduced to a single commit at merge time.

 ## Tests